dy/piezo/docs/r&d.md

   + allows private-ish variables
   + allows notes constants
   ~ mb non-standardish

-## [x] ?
-Should it compile to wat or to wasm? → wat for now

-  - wasm is faster
-  - wasm allows web compilation: doesn't require heavy wabt dependency
-  - wasm is "true" direct way
-  - wasm is something new to learn
-  + wat allows wat2wasm compiler optimizations
-    ~ can be done via wasm too
-  + wat allows debugging, bytecode can be hardstone
-    ~- wasm2wat also allows debugging
-      ~+ still reverse compilation can lose variable/function names
-  + wat can be done via wat-compiler and other better fit for that mappers
-    - wat-compiler is stale and unlikely to improve

-  * ?
-Can be both I suppose, but needs researching wasm format - mb we can utilize fn tables in better way

-## [x] Compile targets: → WAT

-  * WASM
-  * WAT
-    + replaceable with wabt, wat-compiler
-    + generates wat file as alternative to wasm
-    + easier debugging
-    + natural and easier code than array structs
-  * JS
-    + can be useful in debugging
-    + can useful in direct (simple) JS processing
-    + can be useful for benchmarking
-  * Native bytecode
-  * others?

 ## [x] Scope or not to scope? → make () a block if new variables are defined there